codecheckers/paper/interview/interview.md

 articles.
 However, to develop it at scale, we need several resources:
 1. Compute resource to allow codecheckers to re-run compute-intensive jobs.
 Currently we have been making use of compute resource available locally to code-checkcers.
 2. An editor, either full or part-time to help coordinate activities.
-3. More volunteer codecheckers always welcome.
+3. More volunteer codecheckers are always welcome.

 Collaboration between researchers and publishing industry, perhaps via jointly grants, would help greatly in this regard.